opral/monorepo/README.md

 ### Editor

-A git-based translation management editor that combines collaboration of cloud-based solutions with the simplicity of a local-first solution as if Figma and VSCode had a child.
+A git-based translation management editor that combines collaboration of cloud-based solutions with the simplicity of a local-first solution.

 ![dashboard-example](https://user-images.githubusercontent.com/35429197/154271089-9acf02c3-7c6e-435c-9014-6ee21426ab4d.png)